franciscovfonseca/Active-Directory-Lab/README.md

 <h2>Step 1: Setup</h2>

-First, using Azure, create a Resource Group.
-Now, create 2 Virtual Machines(VMs).
-One will be the Domain Controller and the other will be the Client.
+First, using Azure, create a Resource Group.<br>
+Then, create 2 Virtual Machines(VMs).<br>
+One will be the Domain Controller and the other will be the Client.<br>
 To create the Domain Controller, give the VM a name as well as assign it to the Resource Group created before.

 <img src="https://github.com/franciscovfonseca/Active-Directory-Lab/assets/172988970/456a1394-bd3d-4ce8-945a-c1e23e4d897d" height="70%" width="70%" alt="9"/><br />
 <br />

-Now for the image use Windows Server 2022.
+Now for the image use Windows Server 2022.<br>
 It is recommended for the size to use 4 vcpus.

 <img src="https://github.com/franciscovfonseca/Active-Directory-Lab/assets/172988970/8e18ab36-9543-4327-9f55-892fc6f599b1" height="70%" width="70%" alt="9"/><br />
 <br />

-Give the admin log in credentials that can be remembered or just write them down in notepad.
-Now, click "Next" until reaching the "Networking" tab.
-Take note of the "Virtual Network" created.
-This will be important when creating the Client VM.
+Give the admin log in credentials that can be remembered or just write them down in notepad.<br>
+Then, click "Next" until reaching the "Networking" tab.<br>
+Take note of the "Virtual Network" created.<br>
+This will be important when creating the Client VM.<br>
 Check the box under Licensing then "Review and create" the VM.

 <img src="https://i.imgur.com/NxXFK16.png" height="70%" width="70%" alt="9"/><br />